You are here

 Rosselló v.
 Calderón (3:04-cv-2251) and Suárez Jimenez v.
 Comisión Estatal de Elecciones (3:04-cv-2288) (Daniel R. Domínguez, D.P.R.)

 The 2004 election of Puerto Rico’s governor depended upon a recount.
 One of the candidates filed a federal complaint seeking enforcement of a prompt and just resolution of the recount.
 The district court began evidentiary hearings in mid-November.
 One issue to be resolved was how to count ballots in which a voter cast a vote for one party generally but for candidates of other parties for all individual offices.
-A state case on this issue was removed to the federal court before it was resolved, but Puerto Rico’s supreme court resolved the case anyway.
-The district court vacated the state court’s post-removal ruling and commenced additional hearings.
+A commonwealth case on this issue was removed to the federal court before it was resolved, but Puerto Rico’s supreme court resolved the case anyway.
+The district court vacated the commonwealth court’s post-removal ruling and commenced additional hearings.
 The court of appeals determined that removal was improper.
 In December, the court of appeals ordered a halt to the district court’s intervention in the local electoral dispute.

 Topics: Matters for state courts; enjoining certification; removal; recounts; absentee ballots; intervention; attorney fees.